Alcaston House: Historical significance

 Alcaston House is of historical significance as a reminder of the professional character of the top end of Collins Street in the early decades of this century, a character that persists today, due in no small part to Alcaston House and its professional rooms.
-As such, Alcaston House has played an important role in the history of the medical profession in Melbourne.
+Designed to house medicos' suites, the entrance was wheel-chair accessible via gentle ramp from street level, and piped heating was specially 'washed'.
+Alcaston House has played an important role in the history of the medical profession in Melbourne.

 Alcaston House is of architectural significance for its combination of Renaissance Revival motifs within an essentially "modern" framework and for the way in which its design expresses its mixed uses.
 The use of detailing such as the smooth rustication and round-headed windows and the colour of the main structure complement the other buildings in this important precinct, especially the Old Treasury.
 A & K Henderson were responsible for, amongst other things, the T&G Building, the first major building in Melbourne to reach the 132-foot height limit and raise a tower above it as an architectural feature.

-In addition to its urbane facade, it was the roof garden of Alcaston House that received much attention on the buildings completion.
+In addition to its urbane facade, it was the roof garden of Alcaston House that received much attention on the building's completion.
 The roof had pergolas over which vines grew.
 Elsewhere, planters of geraniums and zinnias were used to decorate the roof garden. stacks.
 The timber pergolas that shaded the roof garden and the urns on the parapet have since been removed.